GLOBAL MARKETS-Asia stocks unsettled by HK, sluggish China factories

 One of the worst-performing major currencies this month was the New Zealand dollar, which is down nearly 7 percent.

-Data on Monday confirming the Reserve Bank of New Zealand had intervened to weaken the currency sent it as low as $0.7708 , before a bounce to $0.7802.
+Data on Monday confirming the Reserve Bank of New Zealand had intervened to weaken the currency sent it as low as $0.7708 , before a marginal bounce to $0.7766.

 The stronger U.S. dollar has been a heavy weight on many commodities since it makes them more expensive for buyers using other currencies.